What is Spirituality?

 Hebrews 1:1-3 NIV

 Spirituality as taught in the Bible derives from the values that you have and live by.
 It is consequently evidenced by the actions you take that come from those values.
-Real spirituality is learning, adopting and doing God's value system.
+Real spirituality is learning, adopting and doing the value system of God.
 This is because this is what it is like to have a character like God's, and because it is what he has asked us to do.
 When we learn, adopt and do this, we are growing spiritually and becoming spiritually mature.

 Unspiritual vs Spiritual